sanghyunbai/Getting-and-Cleaning-Data-Course-Project-Submission/README.md

 #### Retrieve Raw Data

-1. Download the raw data from **description of data** can be found in `CodeBook.md` <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
+1. Download the raw data from [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The **description of data** can be found in `CodeBook.md`
 2. Unzip the downloaded file to `dataset` inside of the directory `Getting-and-Cleaning-Data-Course-Project-Submission` that is created by cloning.

 #### Clean data